10 Pitfalls New Recruitment Agencies Should Avoid

 10) Forgetting to call candidates back!
 Communication is key, and keeping them informed throughout the process builds trust. —Erika

-These tips originally appeared in our toolkit for growing your staffing firm.
-Want more insight and tips for running a successful staffing firm?
-Check out Toolkit: Resources to Grow Your Recruitment Agency from the Ground Up for useful tools and tips you can use to better your firm.
+These tips originally appeared in our toolkit for growing your recruitment agency.
+Want more insight and tips for running a successful recruitment firm?
+Check out Toolkit: Resources to Grow Your Recruitment Agency from the Ground Up for useful tools and tips you can use to better your agency.